Maiara Walsh: Career

 Walsh was the female lead in the television series Zombieland as Wichita, taking over the role from Emma Stone.
 After the pilot episode, the series was not picked up.

 Walsh had a recurring part starting in 2012 as Simone Sinclair, a former friend of Bay Kennish, a one-night stand with Emmett Bledsoe, friend / ex-girlfriend of Toby Kennish, and ex-girlfriend of Wilkie, in Switched at Birth.

-In 2019, Walsh starred in the Lifetime film Identity Theft of a Cheerleader as Vicky Patterson who was modeled after the real-life case of Wendy Brown.
+In 2019, Walsh starred in the Lifetime film Identity Theft of a Cheerleader as Vicky Patterson, a woman in her 30’s who pretends to be a high school student to have a second chance at education and becoming a Cheerleader.
+Walsh’s character was modeled after the real-life case of Wendy Brown.
 In 2020, she starred in Lifetime original movie Killer Dream Home alongside John DeLuca.